You’re on my mind like a song on the radio

 “Time Machine,” Grand Funk Railroad, 1969

-When I wasn’t yet 14, I attended by first rock concert: Led Zeppelin at Public Auditorium in Cleveland.
+When I wasn’t yet 15, I attended my first rock concert: Led Zeppelin at Public Auditorium in Cleveland.
 To say I was gobsmacked by the experience is a huge understatement.
 Before the headliners even took the stage, I was treated to a warm-up band, an unknown power trio out of Flint, Michigan called Grand Funk Railroad, who offered up 45 minutes of paralyzing hard rock and blues to my eager ears.
 Within a year, Grand Funk was selling out their own concerts.
-I wasn’t a big fan of their repertoire, but I’ve always dug this excellent blues tracks from their debut LP.
+I wasn’t a big fan of their repertoire, but I’ve always dug this excellent blues track from their debut LP.